SavantCode/Internet-Web-Services-notes-IWT-/Module_3/_8_XML.md

 * DTD defines the **structure and legal elements/attributes** in an XML document.
 * Ensures that XML **follows a predefined format**.

+ * DTD is a set of rules that defines the structure and elements in an XML document.
+   * It specifies the allowed elements, their attributes, and the order in which they appear.
+   * DTD can be defined internally (within the XML document) or externally (as a separate file).

 **Example:**
 **DTD File (student.dtd)**